 Perhaps you are at a point in your life where you wonder if you have the strength to change.
-Maybe you are at such a low place that you feel that it’s impossible or too late to make something of your life.
+Maybe you are in such a low place that you feel that it’s impossible or too late to make something of your life.
 Maybe you have made some bad choices that have led you to a very unhappy, dark, and even desperate situation.

 Your dark nights of the soul are continuing night after night.
 You question your sanity.
 You question your ability to face your problems.
 Each day runs into the next.
 “Hell on earth,” you say to yourself.
 When will I find the strength to change, face my fears, and take the necessary actions?” you wonder.